 b. organize and process relatively large amounts of information;

-c. analyse a scientific debate;
+c. analyze a scientific debate;

 d. place one's own research in the scientific debate

-3. Reflect on the primary sources on which the literature is based;
+3) reflect on the primary sources on which the literature is based;

 a. employ a realistic schedule;